 For example, during negative situations, customers interpret a casual tone as being insensitive or condescending.

-According to the aforementioned Salesforce study, 78% of customers prefer a formal attitude when agents have to decline their requests.
+According to a Salesforce study, 78% of customers prefer a formal attitude when agents have to decline their requests.
 On the other hand, 35% of customers don’t want agents to be overly formal when granting their wishes.

-Another thing you have to consider is the customer’s mood.
+Also, consider the customer’s mood.
 Agents must be careful when talking to frustrated or angry clients.
 Aside from being extra sensitive and compassionate, they must also use other communication techniques to manage the situation.

 Use of emoticons and web lingo

-When communicating over the web, it’s typical for us to use emoticons ( 😛 ), emojis, and Internet-speak like “LOL,” “BRB,” and others.
+When communicating over the web, it’s typical to use emoticons, emojis, and Internet lingo like “LOL,” “BRB,” and others.

-However, many customers find such lingo inappropriate for customer support.
+However, many customers find these inappropriate for customer support.
 Thirty-five percent of customers felt that emoticons were too informal, and 26% felt the same about colloquialisms.

-There are instances wherein emoticons and Internet-speak may be used, but you still have to do so with caution.
-For instance, customers may expect you to be less formal over live chat than in email.
+There are instances wherein emoticons and Internet-speak may be used but do so with caution.
+For instance, customers may expect agents to be formal over live chat than in email.
 Also, if the customer uses them, it’s usually safe to follow suit.

-Nothing can improve your tone of voice more than observing the proper customer service etiquette.
-Listening attentively to the customer and genuinely wanting to help them can instantly improve the conversation.
-It also pays to be honest, empathetic, and efficient in solving customers’ issues.
-This improves the customer experience and allows brands and consumers to form a lasting relationship.
+Nothing can improve the agents’ tone of voice more than observing proper customer service etiquette.
+Listening attentively to the customer and genuinely showing care can instantly improve the conversation.
+Managers must remind agents that it also pays to be honest, empathetic, and patient in solving customers’ issues.
+These actions can improve the customer experience and allow brands and consumers to form a lasting relationship.